Reviewed By Joana Garrido DVM

 Currently, the appropriate dosage of krill oil for dogs remains undetermined.
 Dog owners should be mindful of how much they give to their canine companions.

 Ingesting large amounts of krill oil can lead dogs to experience diarrhea and vomiting.

 2. Spikes Up Blood Sugar

 Krill oil for dogs is rich in omega-3 fatty acids, which are believed to regulate blood sugar levels.
-On the contrary, research shows that administering large amounts of omega-3 fats can cause the opposite effect.
+On the contrary, administering large amounts of omega-3 fats can potentially cause the opposite effect.

 It can suddenly increase blood glucose levels.
 For this reason, it is not a good idea to add krill oil to a diabetic dog’s diet.

 3. Interferes with Blood Clotting